 Since it was founded in 1973 by Don Davies, IRE has been committed to a more equitable distribution of educational opportunities and achievement for all children across lines of race, ethnicity, language, religion, gender, economic conditions, and geography.

+We believe that schools, families, and communities have a shared responsibility for the academic and social success of all children and that partnership is the means to exercise these shared responsibilities collaboratively.
 For nearly three decades, the Institute for Responsive Education has been bringing about systemic change in American public education, especially for children in low-income communities.